-- Should the country or qualification not be listed in the Country Specific Table above, or the student not have the required English grade, we can also accept an official certificate produced by the home institution.
+- For ERASMUS students who are nationals from EU / EEA and Switzerland only - should the country or qualification not be listed in the Country Specific Table above, or the student does not have the required English grade, we can also accept an official certificate produced by the home institution.
 The B2 Certificate must be signed by the student’s academic tutor, certifying that the student’s standard of English is equivalent to the minimum of the B2 level based on the Common European Framework of Reference for Languages.
 It must be produced on the home institution’s letterhead and uploaded together with the application.
-The B2 certificate is acceptable for nationals from EU / EEA and Switzerland only.
+The B2 certificate is acceptable for Erasmus students who are nationals from EU / EEA and Switzerland only.

 - No proof of English language proficeincy is required from Irish nationals.